WORDS: Dappula Wijeyeratne

 Who holds the ultimate power when it comes to ratifying a cost saving strategy?

-The role of procurement within the final decision making process is vital to the success of large scale programs.
+The role of procurement within the final decision making process is vital to the success of large scale programmes.
 Cost savings at the highest level will involve challenging all internal decisions taken that drive costs from complexity of specifications to ways of working and sign off processes.

 For a new procurement strategy to be considered fairly, the share of voice the function receives during the decision-making process is vital.
 Historically, procurement has been seen as a poor relation and suggestions from the function are often dismissed simply because the operations team don’t like an idea or because they are not used to being challenged.
 This means that some suggestions are rejected long before they reach a senior audience.